You are here

 Thanks to a recent court ruling and enormous support for dam removal in the first round of a public review process for dam operations in the Columbia River Basin, we are closer than ever before to removing four outdated, salmon-killing dams on the Lower Snake River in the Columbia River Basin.
 This river system used to be the largest producer of Chinook salmon on the West Coast, and is still a vital source of these salmon for the Southern Residents.

 Salmon populations in the Pacific Northwest have declined for decades, largely as a result of dams blocking their passage upstream, and are now a shadow of their former abundance.
-However, some legislators in the Northwest refuse to let these dams go, and are now introducing harmful and dangerous legislation that ignores the real reasons salmon runs in the Columbia Basin are endangered.
+However, some legislators in the Northwest refuse to let these dams go, and are now supporting the harmful idea that seals and sea lions are to blame for endangered salmon runs.
 These elected officials are looking for any other source of blame for the decline of salmon – including targeting sea lions.

 Impacts from predation pale in comparison to the real threats.
 Sea lions are being held up as scapegoats and now are being marked for execution by legislation based on poor science, and faulty management that won’t do anything to help salmon recovery.